parekhrohan21/parekhrohan21/how_to_start.md

 After everything is setup
 On daily basis to save and update on cloud
--> first $ git add file.ext
+`-first $ git add file.ext
--> $ git commit -m "drop a message"
+-$ git commit -m "drop a message"
--> $ git push -u origin main
+-$ git push -u origin main`

 After that to sync to Github
-use command
+use command \
-$ git remote add origin https://github.com/user/repo.git
+`-$ git remote add origin https://github.com/user/repo.git
-$ git branch -M main
+-$ git branch -M main
-#there might be requirement to do git pull or git fetch do as required and mentioned on terminal
-$ git push -u origin main
+-#there might be requirement to do git pull or git fetch do as required and mentioned on terminal -$ git push -u origin main`